 - Applicant must have completed high school courses in algebra, biology and chemistry, with a minimum grade of C in each course.

 - Preference will be given to applicants with SAT scores at or above 900 (two section total) or a 20 composite score on the ACT test.

-- Applicant may be required to take the MNE Placement Test (COMPASS) to determine placement in appropriate English and math courses.
+- Applicant may be required to take a Mercyhurst Placement Test to determine placement in appropriate English and math courses

 - If an applicant does not meet the required scores to enter into Research and Writing, and/or Introduction to Statistics, he or she must take preparatory classes.
 Placement into Research and Writing, and/or Introduction to Statistics will enable the student to enter directly into the program of study.
 If preparatory English or Math are required, a student could enter as a Health Studies major for their first year and complete remedial coursework prior to entering the PTA Program.